 I founded MLSK Associates in 2007 and worked as a consultant for defense companies and small business start-ups.
 While that business was interesting and filled with challenges, I kept coming back to historical research and genealogy.
-I decided to devote my full attention to this field and re-brand my company as Roma Mary Grace Historical Research Services.
+In 2014 I decided to devote my full attention to this field and re-brand my company as Roma Mary Grace Historical Research Services.
 In 2018 I had the honor to speak on the centenary of the Spanish Influenza Pandemic at the National World War One Museum and Memorial in Kansas City, Missouri.
-Also, I had the pleasure of conducting research for the TLC television show Who Do You Think You Are?
-The episode airs in December 2018.
+Also, I had the pleasure of conducting research for the TLC television show Who Do You Think You Are? for an episode that aired in December 2018.
 In 2019 I again was asked to conduct research for Who Do You Think You Are?, lectured at 4 different conferences/events and worked on a record number of historic preservation projects, many of which are highlighted on the historic preservation and portfolio pages.

 I am an alumnus of the prestigious Robert Bosch Foundation Fellowship Program in Germany during which I conducted extensive genealogical research.
 I have a Master of Science degree from Missouri State University and Bachelor of Arts degrees in German and Political Science, with an emphasis on history from the University of Missouri.

 I have lived in five states and one foreign country.
 I have called Alabama home for more than a decade, meeting some amazing people and discovered some remarkable stories along the way.
 It is hard not to think that my past led me here.